 Secreted EspCC+IFN induces JAK-STAT signal transduction in vitro.
-After detecting IFN fused to the C-terminal portion of PD in the supernatant fraction of E. coli Top10 dsbA, we examined whether the IFN is functional.
-IFN binding to its receptor, IFNAR, activates the JAK-STAT signaling pathway, resulting in phosphorylation of the cellular STAT2 protein 47.
-To examine the functionality of EspC-secreted IFN, we incubated Caco-2 and HT-29 cells with filtered supernatants from E. coli Top10 ∆dsba strains expressing EspCC, EspCC+IFN, or EspC+IFN.
-The cells were then collected and subjected to SDS-PAGE and western blot analysis with α-phosphorylated-STAT2 antibody (p-STAT2), to detect the ability of IFN to initiate the JAK-STAT response.
-We found that cells incubated with supernatants from bacteria that secrete the EspCC+IFN protein triggered STAT2 phosphorylation, similar to cells incubated with commercial IFNβ (Figure 5), while no phosphorylation (in HT-29) or very low phosphorylation (in Caco-2) was observed with supernatants of bacteria that express either EspCC or EspC+IFN (Figure 5A and B).
-To validate that STAT2 phosphorylation was explicitly induced by bacterially secreted IFN, we examined the ability of IFN2 antibody to neutralize the IFN effect in the supernatants of E. coli Top10 ∆dsba that express EspCC+IFN.
-Using the human Interferon alpha 2 ELISA kit, we first determined the concentration of IFN in the bacterial supernatant.
-Caco-2 cells were treated with bacterial supernatant containing IFN or commercial IFNα2 (0.5 nM).
-To assess antibody neutralization, these samples were pre-incubated with a 10-fold excess (5 nM) of an anti-IFNa2 antibody before application to the cells.
-As expected, we observed that the addition of recombinant IFNα2 (0.5 nM) induces robust STAT2 phosphorylation, while very low levels of phosphorylated STAT2 were observed in untreated cells or cells incubated with the supernatant of bacteria that express EspCC (Figure 5C).
-Furthermore, we found that pre-incubation of commercial IFNα2 or EspCC+IFN containing supernatant with the neutralizing antibody almost completely eliminated STAT2 phosphorylation (Figure 5C).
+After detecting IFN fused to the C-terminal portion of PD in the supernatant fraction of TOP10 E. coli dsbA, we examined whether this secreted IFN was functional.
+The binding of IFN to its receptor, IFNAR, activates the JAK-STAT signaling pathway, resulting in phosphorylation of the cellular STAT2 protein 47.
+To examine the functionality of EspC-secreted IFN, we incubated Caco-2 and HT-29 cells with filtered supernatants from TOP10 E. coli ∆dsba strains expressing EspCC, EspCC+IFN, or EspC+IFN.
+The cells were then collected and subjected to SDS-PAGE and western blotting analyses to detect phosphorylated-STAT2 (p-STAT2) as a means of detecting the ability of IFN to initiate the JAK-STAT response.
+We found that cells incubated with supernatants from bacteria that secrete the EspCC+IFN protein triggered STAT2 phosphorylation, much like cells incubated with commercial IFNβ (Figure 5).
+In contrast, no phosphorylation (in HT-29) or very low levels of phosphorylation (in Caco-2) were observed with supernatants of bacteria that expressed either EspCC or EspC+IFN (Figure 5A, B).
+To validate that STAT2 phosphorylation was specifically induced by bacterially secreted IFN, we examined the ability of an anti-IFNα2 antibody to neutralize the effect of the IFN found in the supernatants of TOP10 E. coli ∆dsba expressing EspCC+IFN.
+Using the human Interferon alpha 2 ELISA kit, we first measured the concentration of IFN in the bacterial supernatant.
+Caco-2 cells were treated with bacterial supernatants containing IFN or commercial IFNα2 (0.5 nM).
+To assess antibody neutralization, these samples were pre-incubated with a 10-fold excess (5 nM) of anti-IFNa2 before application to the cells.
+As expected, we observed that the addition of recombinant IFNα2 (0.5 nM) induced robust STAT2 phosphorylation, while very low levels of p-STAT2 were observed in untreated cells or cells incubated with the supernatants of bacteria expressing EspCC (Figure 5C).
+Furthermore, we found that pre-incubation of commercial IFNα2 or EspCC+IFN-containing supernatants with the neutralizing antibody almost completely eliminated STAT2 phosphorylation (Figure 5C).
 These findings suggest that IFN can be secreted via the EspC platform, and although it is fused to the C-terminal portion of the PD, it is biologically active.